Juan Bautista de Anza: California expeditions

 The Spanish began colonizing Alta California with the Portolá expedition of 1769–1770.
 The two-pronged Portolá effort involved both a long sea voyage against prevailing winds and the California Current, and a difficult land route from Baja California.
 Colonies were established at San Diego and Monterey, with a presidio and Franciscan mission at each location.
 A more direct land route and further colonization were desired, especially at present-day San Francisco, which Portolá saw but was not able to colonize.
-By the time of Juan Bautista de Anza's expedition, three more missions had been established, including Mission San Antonio de Padua in the Salinas Valley.
+By the time of de Anza's expedition, three more missions had been established, including Mission San Antonio de Padua west of the Salinas Valley.

-In 1772, Anza proposed an expedition to Alta California to the Viceroy of New Spain.
-This was approved by the King of Spain and on January 8, 1774, with 3 padres, 20 soldiers, 11 servants, 35 mules, 65 cattle, and 140 horses, Anza set forth from Tubac Presidio, south of present-day Tucson, Arizona.
-Anza heard of a California Native American called Sebastian Tarabal who had fled from Mission San Gabriel to Sonora, and took him as guide.
+In 1772, de Anza proposed an expedition to Alta California to the Viceroy of New Spain.
+This was approved by the King of Spain and on January 8, 1774, with 3 padres, 20 soldiers, 11 servants, 35 mules, 65 cattle, and 140 horses, Anza set forth from Tubac Presidio, south of present-day Tucson, Arizona. de Anza heard of a California Native American called Sebastian Tarabal who had fled from Mission San Gabriel to Sonora, and took him as guide.
 The expedition took a southern route along the Rio Altar (Sonora y Sinaloa, New Spain), then paralleled the present-day Mexico–California border, crossing the Colorado River at its confluence with the Gila River.
 This was in the domain of the Yuma tribe, with which he established good relations.

-Anza reached Mission San Gabriel Arcángel, near the California coast, on March 22, 1774, and Monterey, California, Alta California's future capital (Alta California split from Las Californias 1804, creating Baja and Alta), on April 19.
+de Anza reached Mission San Gabriel Arcángel, near the California coast, on March 22, 1774, and Monterey, California, Alta California's future capital (Alta California split from Las Californias 1804, creating Baja and Alta), on April 19.
 He returned to Tubac by late May 1774.
-This expedition was closely watched by Viceroy and King, and on October 2, 1774, Anza was promoted to the rank of lieutenant-colonel, and ordered to lead a group of colonists to Alta California.
+This expedition was closely watched by Viceroy and King, and on October 2, 1774, de Anza was promoted to the rank of lieutenant-colonel, and ordered to lead a group of colonists to Alta California.
 The Spanish were desirous of reinforcing their presence in Alta California as a buffer against Russian colonization of the Americas advancing from the north, and possibly establish a harbor that would give shelter to Spanish ships.
 The expedition got under way on October 23, 1775, and arrived at Mission San Gabriel Arcángel in January 1776, the colonists having suffered greatly from the winter weather en route.